PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

-# Prediction from inference model
+# PREDICTION FROM INFERENCE MODEL

 The inference model (the model saved by fluid.io.save_inference_model) is generally a solidified model saved after the model training is completed, and is mostly used to give prediction in deployment.